William S. Hart

 [Hart/Artcraft/Famous Players-Lasky Jan 1918]

 Buck and his gang of bandits have terrorized the West, but when his dying mother asks him to go straight, he does.
-Then he meetsd a railroad detective with orders to capture Buck dead or alive.
+Then he meets a railroad detective with orders to capture Buck dead or alive.
 When the detective realizes who Buck is, they fight and Buck locks him in a remote cabin and takes his identity.
 Buck then captures most of his old gang, but two bandits release the detective and meet the railroad president.
 But Buck's capture of the bandits and saving a trainload of soldiers convinces the railroad boss that Buck is free to move on (with his new girlfriend).

-Co-produced by Thomas Ince; co-produced & directed by & starring William S. Hart; with Vola Vale, C. Norman Hammond, William Elmer, Melbourne MacDowell & Kisaburo Kurihara video/DVD not available; full credits from IMDb |
+Co-produced by Thomas Ince; co-produced & directed by & starring William S. Hart; with Vola Vale, C. Norman Hammond, William Elmer, Melbourne MacDowell & Kisaburo Kurihara

 "Blue Blazes Rawden"